software-development-project-1/software-development-project-1.github.io/material/sprint-3-todo.md

 ## Final report

 Add a file `final-report.md` to the `documentation` folder.
-In that file, write _the final report_ for the course, which answers the following questions:
+In that file, write the _final report_ for the course, which answers the following questions:

 - What challenges did you face during each Sprint?
 Describe both technical and project management related challenges.
 You can use the Sprint Retrospective notes in the `retrospectives` folder.
 - Were you able to overcome these challenges?
 If so, how?
 - In which areas did you succeed as a team?
 - In which areas there was room for improvement?
 - What did you learn during the course?
 What would you have wanted to learn more about?
 What felt irrellevant?

-The final report should also include the name of each team member.

 Add a link to the `final-report.md` file in Github to the `README.md` file under the "Documentation" subheading.